svenssonjoel/svenssonjoel.github.com/pages/src/qt_serial_gui/index.md

 am currently trying to figure out how this NB-IoT module works, so I thought that it would be nice to start on a GUI rather than keep doing textual interactions over miniterm.
-One thing to add to the GUI would be buttons for various kinds of AT commands that are a paint to type out manually.
+One thing to add to the GUI would be buttons for various kinds of AT commands that are a pain to type out manually.